-Following Tynwald’s decision to legalise the cultivation, production and export of medicinal cannabis products on the Island, Peel NRE has been evolving plans for a purpose-built research and development centre in the pharmaceutical sector that will lead in this emerging industry on the Isle of Man.
+Following Tynwald’s decision to legalise the cultivation, production, and export of medicinal cannabis products on the Island, Peel NRE has been evolving plans for a flagship scheme supporting cutting-edge research in this emerging industry on the Isle of Man.

-Located at the corner of Cooil Road and the A5 (New Castletown Road), this game-changing scheme will create new, quality technical jobs, bring further economic opportunities and deliver investment to the Isle of Man that will unlock partnerships across the public and private sectors.
+Located at the junction of Cooil Road and the A5 (New Castletown Road), this game-changing scheme will create new, high-quality technical jobs, bring economic opportunities, and deliver investment to the Isle of Man that will unlock partnerships across the public and private sectors.

 In the past two decades access to medical cannabis has rapidly expanded globally, following growing awareness and evidence of its therapeutic benefits.
 In 2019, the Isle of Man Government undertook an extensive public consultation across the Island to understand people’s views on the cultivation of cannabinoids for medicinal use.
 The consultation resulted in 95% of all respondents voting in favour of the cultivation and processing the plant for medicinal purposes, provided it was appropriately regulated.